Lower pay rises likely due to Budget tax increases, Rachel Reeves admits

 He later told Sky News: “However much Labour tries to say that their tax rises won’t hurt ordinary families, the OBR and the Institute for Fiscal Studies say it’s going to mean lower pay, lower living standards, higher inflation, higher mortgages – so it is a very sad day for ordinary families.”

-James Smith, research director at the Resolution Foundation economic think tank, said the employers national insurance tax hike “will definitely show up in wages”.
+James Smith, research director at the Resolution Foundation economic think tank, said the employers’ national insurance tax increase “will definitely show up in wages”.

 He added: “This is definitely a tax on working people, let’s be very clear about that.